 2020 Expression of Interest Form – EXPRESSIONS ARE CLOSED

 … and your winery has NOT participated in the IPNC at least twice, please fill out and submit the Wine Submission Form and ship/deliver two (2) bottles of your one (1) sample wine to:

 McMinnville, OR 97128

-Please note, these instructions refer to the 2017 Featured Winery selection.
-All samples must arrive by November 25, 2016.
-Please do not send your submissions before October 17, 2016.
-There can be no exceptions to the December deadline, as the tasting panel will meet soon after that date.
-Samples must be from the 2014 or 2015 vintage.
+Please note, these instructions refer to the 2020 Featured Winery selection.
+The deadline for all forms and bottle samples is November 27, 2019.
+There can be no exceptions to the November deadline, as the tasting panel will meet soon after that date.
+Samples must be from the 2017 or 2018 vintage.
 Please limit your submission to ONE selection, as only one wine per winery will be reviewed.
 Samples must be finished and bottled (barrel samples will not be accepted, but unlabeled bottles are ok).
 To be eligible for participation, a winery must produce at least 500 cases of Pinot noir annually (as of the current calendar year) and should have produced at least three commercially available vintages of Pinot noir.

 Thank you for your interest in the International Pinot Noir Celebration!

 If you have questions or comments, please feel free to call the office at (503) 472-8964 or email email@example.com.